-NOTE: For an in-depth discussion of SNMP, refer to The Simple Book - An Introduction to Management of TCP/IP-based Internets by Marshall T. Rose (Prentice-Hall).
+NOTE: For an in-depth discussion of SNMP, refer to The Simple Book - An Introduction to Internet Management by Marshall T. Rose (Prentice-Hall).

 The SNMPv1 management protocol specifies four operations that a management application can use to manage information known to the agent.
-These are the GET, GET-NEXT, SET, and TRAP operations, all briefly described below:
+These are the GET, GET-NEXT, SET, and TRAP operations, all briefly described as follows:

-GET and GET-NEXT
+■ GET and GET-NEXT